 The Yosemite Valley is relatively flat with plenty of rideable paths.
 When shuttles are at capacity or you just want to get around camp, pedaling is efficient and fun.
 If you don’t plan to bring bikes they can be rented from a few spots in the valley (and returned to others).
 Make sure to get an advanced reservation though as they will run out on the day of.

 There is an on-site bike rental near the Curry Village parking lot and main lodge.
 On most days the bikes will be booked up, but in the afternoons you may still be able to grab a bike as ones get returned to the corral.
 The last bike rental is at 4:45 and must be returned an hour later at 5:45 so if you want to get in a evening ride it is a great time to take advantage of the opportunity.

-Leave the Padlock for The Bear Box
+4. Consider Bringing A Padlock for The Bear Box

 The Curry Village website has a packing list.
 Most are obvious things for camping but a few are specific to the location.
 If you are missing the padlock, don’t fret.
 This is for a bearbox, where food is to be kept.
 While having one is nice, it is not a necessity.